 Must-Try Experience

-Sip Ginjinha, the local sour cherry liqueur, from small edible chocolate cups—a perfect sweet indulgence that’s become the town’s signature experience.
+Sip Ginjinha, the local sour cherry liqueur, straight from small edible chocolate cups.
+This is a perfect sweet indulgence that has become the town’s absolute signature experience.

 Strengths and Challenges